alanng10/class-lang/Docue/Article/Word/a.md

 Word "radial" has meaning that is radial rate.

+Word "conical" has meaning that is conical rate.

 Word "area" has meaning that is region.

 Word "pos" has meaning that is position in signed int.